 Transboundary collaboration is enabling the restoration of a major biodiversity hotspot in the Upper Guinean Forest Eco-Region.
 Liberia and Sierra Leone are conducting joint and independent initiatives to ensure the conservation of the Gola Peace Park which straddles their shared boundary, encompassing a park on either side.

 In 2011, Liberia and Sierra Leone signed an agreement to conserve the Gola Peace Park which encompasses the connected national parks on either side of the border.
-The two countries are approaching conservation differently yet complementarily.
+The two countries are approaching conservation differently yet in a complementary way.
 First, Sierra Leone’s Gola Rainforest Conservation Company employs rangers to monitor illegal activity and conducts periodic assessments of deforestation.
-The conservation in Sierra Leone is supported by the Reduced Emissions from Deforestation and Degradation (REDD+) program.
-Second, Liberia aims to promote forest connectivity by establishing community forests to connect the various parts the Gola Peace Park within and across its borders.
+The conservation project in Sierra Leone is supported by the Reduced Emissions from Deforestation and Degradation (REDD+) program.
+Second, Liberia aims to promote forest connectivity by establishing community forests to connect the various parts of the Gola Peace Park within and across its borders.
 In collaboration with international conservation groups, the two countries are promoting “rainforest-friendly livelihood” activities including beekeeping, farmer field schools, cocoa farming, and the planting of nitrogen fixing plants.

 The Upper Guinean Forest Eco-region is one of three biodiversity hotspots in Africa but has unfortunately suffered extensive deforestation.
 The Greater Gola Landscape is the largest remnant of this Eco-region and straddles the boundary between Sierra Leone and Liberia.
 Thus, several government agencies and international NGOs are working with local forest management and conservation bodies to promote a landscape-scale and transboundary management scheme.